Hyperbolic Fine-Tuning for Large Language Models

 \section{Hyperbolicity on Different Metric Spaces}

-Table~\ref{tab:hyperbolicity_table} presents the hyperbolicity values in both continuous (i.e., Sphere Space) and discrete metric spaces (i.e., Tree Graph, Scale-free Graph and Random Graph).
-We employ a consistent processing method, akin to the one mentioned in Section~(\ref{sec:hyperbolicity_investigation}) for embedding spaces.
-Specifically, we sample 1000 4-tuples, compute the delta value for each, and then take the maximum value.
+Table~\ref{tab:hyperbolicity_table} presents the hyperbolicity values in both continuous (i.e., sphere space) and discrete metric spaces (i.e., tree, scale-free, and random graphs).
+We employ a consistent processing method similar to that used in Section~\ref{sec:hyperbolicity_investigation} for embedding spaces.
+Specifically, we sample 1{,}000 four-tuples, compute the $\delta$ value for each, and then take the maximum value.

-For the sphere space, we use a two-dimensional model and calculate hyperbolicity based on their respective geodesic distances.
+For the sphere space, we use a two-dimensional model and calculate hyperbolicity based on geodesic distances.
 The PubMed graph is sourced from Sen et al.~\citep{sen2008collective}.
-The tree graph and dense graph are generated using NetworkX~\citep{hagberg2008exploring}.
-For these graphs, we first remove isolated nodes before performing our calculations in a consistent manner.
-The shortest path distance on the graph is used as the distance measure, analogous to the concept of geodesics in continuous spaces.
+The tree and dense graphs are generated using NetworkX~\citep{hagberg2008exploring}.
+For these graphs, we remove isolated nodes before performing our calculations to ensure consistency.
+We use the shortest-path distance on each graph as the distance measure, analogous to the concept of geodesics in continuous spaces.

 In this study, we utilize the Euclidean distance to compute the hyperbolicity of token embeddings, following the approach proposed by~\cite{khrulkov2020hyperbolic}.
-To further validate the correctness of this method, we embed graphs with varying degrees of hyperbolicity into Euclidean space using a graph neural network (GNN) model and compute hyperbolicity based on the distances between embeddings.
+To further assess the validity of this method, we embed graphs with varying degrees of hyperbolicity into Euclidean space using a two-layer GCN and compute hyperbolicity based on the distances between embeddings.
 The results, presented in Figure~\ref{fig:embedding_hyperbolicity}, indicate a positive correlation between the hyperbolicity of the original graphs and that of the embeddings, although the values do not exactly coincide.
 Building on this observed relationship, we calculate the hyperbolicity of token embeddings as a proxy for estimating their underlying geometric structure.
 In this context, lower hyperbolicity values suggest a more tree-like geometric configuration.